baggepinnen/MonteCarloMeasurements.jl/docs/src/index.md

 ```

 # Why a package
 Convenience.
 Also, the benefit of using this number type instead of manually calling a function `f` with perturbed inputs is that, at least in theory, each intermediate operation on `Particles` can exploit SIMD, since it's performed over a vector.
 If the function `f` is called several times, however, the compiler might not be smart enough to SIMD the entire thing.
 Further, any dynamic dispatch is only paid for once, whereas it would be paid for `N` times if doing things manually.
 The same goes for calculations that are done on regular input arguments without uncertainty, these will only be done once for `Particles` whereas they will be done `N` times if you repeatedly call `f`.
 One could perhaps also make an argument for cache locality being favorable for the `Particles` type, but I'm not sure this holds for all examples.
-Below, we show a small benchmark example (additional [benchmarks further down](Benchmark)) where we calculate a QR factorization of a matrix using `Particles` and compare it to manually doing it many times
+Below, we show a small benchmark example (additional [Benchmark](@ref)) where we calculate a QR factorization of a matrix using `Particles` and compare it to manually doing it many times
 ```julia
 using BenchmarkTools
 A = [Particles(1000) for i = 1:3, j = 1:3]